 The ‘First Wardrobe’

 Nowhere, however, is an individual’s dress subject to such scrutiny as the office of the President of the United States.
 The official story goes that Obama’s collection of near-identical suits signalled time-saving, pragmatism and focus on the job.
-If true, his wardrobe is an interesting counterpoint to Trump’s, whose baggy Brionis are offset by his prize accessory – the ubiquitous red necktie dangling below the belt, a hue reminiscent of a macaque on the pull.
+If true, his wardrobe is an interesting counterpoint to Trump’s, whose baggy Brionis were offset by the ubiquitous red necktie dangling below the belt, a hue reminiscent of a macaque on the pull.

 As sartorial embellishments go, this is signalling at its most raw and least sophisticated.
 Though Trump likes gold – a lot – red is probably next in succession.
 Colour psychology suggests that red signifies achievement, sex-appeal and, more notably, dominance.
-This is is not just Republican Red.
-It’s Domination Red, a bloody, visceral, emotive tone with a symbolism more usually associated with Mars, or Melisandre, the religious fanatic in Game of Thrones.
+But Trump’s was not just Republican Red.
+It was Domination Red, a bloody, visceral, emotive tone with a symbolism more usually associated with Mars, or Melisandre, the religious fanatic in Game of Thrones.

 It was surprising then, when, on a trip to India in February 2020, the colour wheel spun and The Donald donned a not-so-usual necktie in bright yellow.
 This was apparently a nod to Indian cultural symbolism where yellow equates to abundance and gold, as in bling.
 (In chakra terms, yellow encompasses the realm of intellect – an appropriate energy for a stable genius).
 To the rest of us, yellow simply means happiness and positivity.
 Or, when it doesn’t, cowardice and deceit.

 Perhaps this accessory, more than any other, summarises the reign of Emperor Trump.
-Because only one week later, the India trip was ancient media history as the first cases of Covid hit the American mainland.
-The national mood became more serious, more muted.
-At times like these it is not unreasonable that a leader might reflect that mood and inject a sense of gravitas, muting their colour choices, (which for male leaders tends to be limited to shirts and ties anyway), much as car manufacturers might temper palettes in a recession.
+Only one week later, the India trip was ancient media history as the first cases of Covid hit the American mainland.
+The global mood became more muted and serious.
+At times like these it is not unreasonable that a leader might reflect that mood and inject a sense of gravitas, muting their colour choices much as car manufacturers might temper palettes in a recession.

 But the yellow tie was not about to gently into that good night.
-It beamed out most notably last week on March 3rd when the Coronavirus Task Force gave a Whitehouse briefing.
-A serried row of staff who had opted for muted blues and greys was centre-parted by the president’s new happiness and positivity accessory, a groovy shade of Pantone 106 – giving POTUS all the gravitas of Ronald McDonald working the floor at a Masonic supper.
+It beamed out most notably on March 3rd when the Coronavirus Task Force gave a Whitehouse briefing.
+A serried row of staff who had opted for navys and greys was centre-parted by the president’s new happiness and positivity accessory, a canary shade which semiotically broadcast ‘no worries’ despite statistics screaming the opposite – and gave POTUS the gravitas of Ronald McDonald working the floor at a Masonic supper.

 Top: President Trump is greeted by Indian Prime Minister Narendra Modi, on his arrival in Ahmedabad, India, Feb.
 24, 2020 Ron Harvey | Everett Collection Inc / Alamy Stock Photo